Skip to main content

-But Rory is chasing much more than just a second green jacket or even joining that exclusive club of players to win the Masters in back-to-back years.
-Winning would give him his sixth major championship and would start to set into motion a conversation about just how high he belongs in the annals of golf history and the record books.
+Rory McIlroy was chasing much more than just a second green jacket.
+The win gives him his sixth major championship and sets into motion a conversation about just how high he belongs in the annals of golf history and the record books.

 Winning the Masters in back-to-back years has only happened three times in the 90-year history of the event.
 Tiger Woods was the last to do it in 2001-02.
 Before that, Nick Faldo accomplished the rare feat with consecutive wins in 1989 and 1990.
 Of course, the first to ever do it was the immortal Jack Nicklaus, who won his back-to-back green jackets in 1965 and 1966.
-Rory McIlroy would become just the fourth player to reach that rare air.
+Rory McIlroy became just the fourth player to reach that rare air.

 Most importantly, Rory McIlroy isn't done yet